Linking Words

 Examples:

-3. He studied consistently; as a result, he achieved a high score on the exam.
+3. e studied daily; as a result, he aced the test.

 Giving Examples